grammyjs/website/site/docs/guide/introduction.md

 Because you most likely don't want to do that with your laptop, you should upload your code to a _hosting provider_ (in other words, someone else's computer, also known as _server_), and let those people run it for you.

 There are countless companies that let you run your Telegram bot for free.
-This documentation covers a number of different hosting providers that we know work well with grammY.
+This documentation covers a number of different hosting providers that we know work well with grammY (check the Resources).
 In the end, however, the choice of which provider to pick is up to you.
 Remember that running your code somewhere else means that whoever owns that “somewhere” has access to all your messages and the data of your users, so you should pick a provider that you can trust.